Tom Brady Says Donald Trump Asked Him To Speak At The 2016 Republican National Convention

 “Then the whole political aspect came, and I think I got brought into a lot of those things because it was so polarizing around the election time,” Brady said.

-The Super Bowl champion added that it’s difficult to undo those relationships once they’re formed, saying that political support and the support of a friend are not the same thing.
-Brady then elaborated on his feelings about modern day politics.
+The Super Bowl champion added that it’s difficult to undo those relationships once they’re formed, saying that political support and the support of a friend are not the same.
+Brady then elaborated on his feelings about modern-day politics.

-He said that he felt that politics had become something divisive, and was no longer about bringing people together.
-The NFL star added that, from his perspective as an athlete, part of the goal of being on a team is to get along with everyone in spite of your differences.
+He said that he felt that politics had become something divisive and was no longer about bringing people together.
+The NFL star added that from his perspective as an athlete, part of the goal of being on a team is to get along with everyone in spite of your differences.
 He said that politics often has the opposite effect.

 Stern also asked Brady how his teammates had reacted when it was first reported that Brady had a relationship with Trump.
 In 2016, he told reporters that Trump was “a friend” after the Access Hollywood tape leaked, and a year earlier, a “Make America Great Again” hat was spotted in his locker.
 Brady said that the reporting on the relationships didn’t bother his teammates, in part because they know him.